Skip to main content

 What and how to pack for a big hiking trip like the West Coast Trail or other multi-day adventures like the Rockwall or Cape Chignecto through uncertain weather is one of the most common, (and controversial!) topics out there.
 Here at Get Outside we have backpacked thousands of kilometers and spent hundreds of nights out on the trail; so we’ve got some experience on the topic.

-We’ve got a packing list, which is a great starting point.
-Below you'll find more information on the finer details of packing for longer backpacking adventures.
-If you are in need of some of the items on the list, check out our article on how to find cheap gear so you can be well prepared without breaking the bank.
+We’ve got a Packing List, which is a great starting point.
+Below, you'll find more information on the finer details of packing for longer backpacking adventures.
+If you need some of the items on the list, check out our article on how to find cheap gear so you can be well prepared without breaking the bank.

 "How do you pack for the West Coast Trail"?